nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 ## 4 General Installation of HA Support

 The HA support requires that an external database is initialized and available (see [X-Road Central Server Installation Guide](#Ref_IG-CS) about using an external database).
-The database can also be installed on the central server node(s), but that is not recommended unless a multi-master setup (e.g. BDR) is used.
+The database can also be installed on the Central Server node(s), but that is not recommended unless a multi-master setup (e.g. BDR) is used.

 In addition, it is necessary to configure a unique node name for each node participating in the cluster preferably before installing the X-Road software.